averyhiebert/poink-and-clink/README.md

     - fix image map to only be used on one image at a time
     - actually test in Orca & resolve any issues identified
  - optional .ink library with helpful additional functionality.
+ - better error checking / more informative error messages
+    - (minimum: wrap the "tag processing" code in a try/catch and skip problematic lines, with error message in console.)